basb227/MotionLib/README.md

 ## A templated C++ library which generates coördinated motion.

 ## Features
-- N-th dimensional: (e.g.) 3 dimensions for carthesian x, y, z motion or 4 dimensions for x, y, z, e motion for FDM printers.
+- N-th dimensional: (e.g.) 3 dimensions for cartesian x, y, z motion or 4 dimensions for x, y, z, e motion for FDM printers.
 - 6-th order velocity profiles: utilizing the 6-th order polynomial function to generate smooth velocity profiles.
-- Acceleration contrained: Planner will not surpase the specified maximum acceleration.
+- Acceleration constrained: Planner will not sur pase the specified maximum acceleration.
+- Velocity constrained: Planner will not sur pase the specified maximum velocity.
 - Timed: All dimensions are coordinated.
-- High precision: Up to 3 micron precision.

-## Dependancies
+## Dependencies
 - C++14 STL

 ## Summary
 This small motion library can generate velocity and positional profiles based on user specifications like dimension count, maximum acceleration, target velocity.
-The motivation of this library is that there are a few possible alternatives which involve a deeper undertanding of mathematics.
+The motivation of this library is that there are a few possible alternatives which involve a deeper understanding of mathematics.
 This library is user friendly and easy to implements.

-## Example Implementaion
+## Example Implementation
 In this example a 3 dimensional Motion object is created.
 The planner gets a position of {4, 5, 6}.

 ```C++